 The Agency's financial assets at amortised cost include cash and cash and cash equivalents and fixed deposit.
 Cash and cash equivalents consist of cash and deposits held at call with banks.

-At the reporting date, the Agency does not have any financial assets classified as financial assets at fair value through profit or loss or through other comprehensive income.
+At the reporting date, the Agency does not have any financial assets classified as financial assets at FVTPL or FVOCI.